CarlosRzUb/UPE_Script_Master/README.md

 # Script Launcher App

-This project provides a graphical user interface (GUI) for launching various Python scripts used for the various tasks of a Servipoli internship worker in the UPV (used the Computer Science Faculty as reference).
+This project provides a graphical user interface (GUI) for launching various Python scripts used for the various tasks of a Servipoli internship management worker in the UPV (used the Computer Science Faculty as reference).
 The application is built using Tkinter and allows users to easily execute scripts from a simple interface.

 ## Project Structure